-Knowledge of the MOA categories described by the HRAC will aid in managing weeds that are resistant to herbicides that are now available.
+Knowledge of the MOA categories will aid in managing weeds that are resistant to herbicides that are now available.
 Using this additional management tool will reduce, if not prevent, the likelihood of selecting for HR weeds.
-In fact, in today's conservation production systems that rely mostly on herbicides for weed management, selecting and using herbicides with different MOA's is the primary tool for preventing and/or managing HR weeds.
+In fact, in today's conservation production systems that rely on herbicides for the majority of weed management, selecting and using herbicides with different MOA's is the primary tool for preventing and/or managing HR weeds.